vict0rcarvalh0/pinocchio-guide/README.md

 ```

 ### AssignWithSeed
-Changes the program owner of a seed-derived account.
+Like Assign, but the account address is derived using a seed and a base account.
+Use it when ownership needs to be transferred for deterministically derived accounts.

 ```rust
 use pinocchio::{